zhangwei2015/IMPre/README.txt

    2. The 'Graph' module is required for the perl version.
    3. The system for C program is required.
    4. Download the IMPre to your directory, uncompress it.
+   5. Make sure all programs are executable: (go to the direcotry IMPre) chmod 555 * chmod 555 Annotation/* chmod 755 Test

 ######################